|

 replicating Soviet-style forces into flexible forces capable of

-winning in the fluid environments of Iraq and Afghanistan.
+winning in the fluid environments of Afghanistan.
 His

 depth at the NTC included being an Observer/Controller on two